Limitations of GEO Analytics

 - Developer responsibility: Implement a unified analytics architecture that supports multiple analytics sources.

 This module explains the analytical boundaries of GEO Analytics within Optimizely CMS 12 PaaS and outlines when developers should extend analytics capabilities by integrating external platforms.
-While GEO Analytics introduces a new dimension of insight—specifically around AI-driven content consumption—it does not replace traditional analytics frameworks used to evaluate human engagement, conversions, and SEO performance.
+While GEO Analytics introduces a new dimension of insight - specifically around AI-driven content consumption - it does not replace traditional analytics frameworks used to evaluate human engagement, conversions, and SEO performance.

 The Specialized Role of GEO Analytics

 GEO Analytics is designed to measure how artificial intelligence platforms interact with website content.
-Unlike conventional analytics tools that analyze human behavior, GEO Analytics focuses on how machine agents—particularly generative AI systems—crawl, interpret, and reference content.
+Unlike conventional analytics tools that analyze human behavior, GEO Analytics focuses on how machine agents - particularly generative AI systems - crawl, interpret, and reference content.
+This represents a new category of digital visibility often referred to as AI discoverability or machine-readability optimization.

-Core Capabilities
+Core capabilities

-Helps organizations structure content in ways that improve interpretability by generative AI models and automated knowledge systems.
+- Machine-readable content optimization: Helps organizations structure content in ways that improve interpretability by generative AI models and automated knowledge systems.

 Key Limitations of GEO Analytics

 Despite its value, GEO Analytics is intentionally narrow in scope.
 Its architecture prioritizes machine interaction data rather than comprehensive behavioral analytics.
+The following accordion covers the four primary limitation areas.

 GEO Analytics does not track traditional behavioral signals generated by human visitors.
+Without these metrics it cannot support UX optimization or behavioral analysis of real users navigating the website.

 - Click tracking